osg-htc/operations/docs/SLA/event.md

 ## SLA Review Procedure

-This SLA will remain valid unless a change is requested by the OSG Operations Coordinator, the OSG Executive Team, or the Stakeholders and agreed to by the service operator (Consistent with [Requests for Service Enhancements](#requests-for-service-enhancements) )
+This SLA will remain valid unless a change is requested by the OSG Operations Coordinator, the OSG Executive Team, or the Stakeholders and agreed to by the service operator (consistent with [Requests for Service Enhancements](#requests-for-service-enhancements) )

 ## References